AdRoll/baker/content/en/docs/Core concepts/_index.md

 ## Record and LogLine

-Baker processes objects in form of "records".
-A Record, in Baker, is an interface that provides an abstraction over a record of flattened data, where columns of fields are indexed through integers.
+Baker processes "records".
+A `Record` is an interface that provides an abstraction over a record of flattened data, where columns of fields are indexed through integers.

 Baker currently provides a single implementation of Record, called `LogLine` ( [API reference](https://pkg.go.dev/github.com/AdRoll/baker#LogLine)).

-If `LogLine` doesn't fit your needs, you can [customize the LogLine](/docs/how-to/record_and_logline/) or [implement your version of the Record](/docs/how-to/custom_record/).
+If `LogLine` doesn't fit your needs, you can [customize it](/docs/how-to/record_and_logline/) or [implement your version of the Record](/docs/how-to/custom_record/).

 ## Components